eturkmenoglu/RMCopilot/README.md

 - **Call Report** schema must be available in the Dynamics environment.
 - Voice dictation depends on **device/browser compatibility**.
 - **AI Builder quota** and **OpenAI usage** may apply depending on your licensing model.

 ---

-### ⚠️⚠️⚠️ IMPORTANT DISCLAIMER ⚠️⚠️⚠️

-> **This solution is a DEMO-GRADE prototype built for concept demonstration purposes ONLY.
-It is NOT intended for use in a production environment.**

-> ⚠️ **Use at your own risk.** This app may contain incomplete features, potential security flaws, or generate inaccurate CRM entries.

-> **The creators of this repository do not bear any responsibility** for any direct or indirect damage, data loss, or business impact caused by deploying or using this solution in a live environment.

----